DansPK/Change-password-on-window-10-using-cmd/README.md

 # Change-password-on-window-10-using-cmd
-Guide on how to enter window without typing password
+Guide on how to change window 10 password using cmd

 1. Create a boot flash drive (window 10)